miguel-fg/python-projects/PI_calc/README.md

 ## Leibniz

 Apparently Leibniz has enough things named after him that [this](https://en.wikipedia.org/wiki/List_of_things_named_after_Gottfried_Leibniz) Wikipedia entry exists, cool.
-This is a very simple series but EXTREMELY slow to converge, I may add a graph showing how it compares to the actual value of PI over each iteration.
+This is a very simple series but EXTREMELY slow to converge, 1 million iterations is barely enough to get "3.14159".
+I may add a graph showing how it compares to the actual value of PI over each iteration.

 The formula for $\pi$ is defined as